alvinwilta/skyrim-mod-manager/README.md

-    mod's real Nexus "requires" data and flags anything required but missing from the library. `Check for drift` flags mods whose current group disagrees with the last sorter opinion (usually means a manual drag moved it).
-Results show in Conflicts / Requirements / Check for drift tabs.
+    mod's real Nexus "requires" data and flags anything required but missing from the library. `Check for drift` flags mods whose current group disagrees with the last sorter opinion (usually means a manual drag moved it). `Check vs MO2 order` (enabled only after the order is committed to disk) compares the list against what MO2 actually has installed and enabled on disk — reading the active profile's `modlist.txt` and each installed mod's `meta.ini` — and flags mods that are out of order, installed-in-MO2-but-not-listed, or listed-but-not-yet- installed.
+Results show in Conflicts / Requirements / Check for drift / vs MO2 tabs.

   Reordering the table: drag the ≡ handle, or click a position number to type an exact position.
 Select rows by clicking (Ctrl/Cmd toggles,